gabrielBusta/gabrielBusta.github.io/content/welcome-to-the-world-of-release-engineering.md

 Have you ever wondered how the apps and software you use daily transition from a developer's computer to your device, ready for use?
 This is the realm of Release Engineering, often dubbed Releng.
 It's a fascinating sub-discipline in software engineering that's all about transforming source code into the finished products we all love and use.
 Think of it like the bridge between creating software in small teams and producing it on a large, industrial scale.

+### **Who is this Post for?**

+I wrote this post with a specific audience in mind: students, contributors, and interns joining us through programs like [Outreachy](https://www.outreachy.org/).

 ### **The Role of the Release Engineering Team**

 A release engineering team is the people who make sure application releases run smoothly.
 They integrate the efforts of different product development teams to produce a stable and safe product.
 Their job is to ensure that the software's production is repeatable, delivers predictable results, and scales.